Alienmaster/etherpad-lite/doc/api/http_api.md

 #### setPublicStatus(padID, publicStatus)
  * API >= 1

-sets a boolean for the public status of a pad
+sets a boolean for the public status of a group pad

 *Example returns:*
   * `{code: 0, message:"ok", data: null}`